The Full Rights Dilemma for A.I. Systems of Debatable PersonhoodEric Schwitzgebel

 By following any of the links below, you are requesting a copy for personal use only, in accord with "fair use" laws.

-Click here to view as a PDF file: The Full Rights Dilemma for A.I.
+Click here to view the final manuscript version as a PDF file: The Full Rights Dilemma for A.I.
 Systems of Debatable Personhood (pdf, January 20, 2023).

-Click here to view as an html file: The Full Rights Dilemma for A.I.
+Click here to view the final manuscript version as an html file: The Full Rights Dilemma for A.I.
 Systems of Debatable Personhood (html, January 20, 2023).